unifiedjs/collective/organizations.md

 permissions, except when explicitly allowed by collective governance documentation, or when edge-cases occur that are not yet covered by collective governance documentation.
-Core may, however, participate as allowed by their other roles (such as that they may maintain a project if they are a maintainer on an organization team).
+Core may, of course, participate as allowed by their other roles (such as that they may maintain a project if they are a maintainer on an organization team).

 ### Management